 Having been a part of the co-operative education program at the University of Waterloo, I had gained as much work experience as I had academic knowledge.
 I knew that when searching for graduate programs, the ability to gain industry experience would remain equally as crucial as broadening my knowledge of Energy Systems.
-For this reason, I instantly connected with the Energy Systems program at [Illinois] given its flexible curriculum and professional development requirement.
+For this reason, I instantly connected with the Energy Systems program at UIUC given its flexible curriculum and professional development requirement.
 The program design enables students to pick a Primary and Secondary field of their choice, encouraging them to expand their pre-existing knowledge while providing the opportunity to venture new disciplines.
 With respect to the professional development aspect of the program, there is flexibility to choose from a practicum, project or coursework.
-The Energy Systems program at [Illinois] checked off every requirement on my checklist, easily making it my first choice.
+The Energy Systems program at UIUC checked off every requirement on my checklist, easily making it my first choice.

 What made you decide to pursue a Master of Engineering in Energy Systems degree?